sravyavajja05/WEATHER-DATA/README.md

-# Getting Started with Create React App
+# WEATHER DATA APP

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was Designed to Know about the weather of a particular location or city.
+User prompts a city and respected Weather update is displayed.

 ## Available Scripts